beauchompers/homelab/homelab-k3s/README.md

 Role Name
 =========

-This role installs a microk8s kubernetes cluster.
+This role installs a k3s kubernetes cluster with a server and worker nodes.

 Author Information
 ------------------